xcart/xcart-docs/_pages/kb_en/modules/xc4_to_xc5_migration_wizard/how_xc4_to_xc5_migration_wizard_works.md

 layout: article_with_sidebar
 updated_at: '2017-03-31 16:26 +0400'
 identifier: ref_37NAeGlf
-title: How XC4 to XC5 Migration wizard works
+title: How XC4 to XC5 Migration Wizard Works
 order: 110
 published: true
 ---